YannickKae/Efficient-Tests-of-Stock-Return-Predictability/README.md

 # Efficient Tests of Stock Return Predictability

-This R code implements the Bonferroni Q test from Yogo and Campbell's (2006) paper "Efficient Tests of Stock Return Predictability.
+This repository contains an R implementation of the Bonferroni Q test from Yogo and Campbell's (2006) paper "Efficient Tests of Stock Return Predictability."
+The code tests the predictability of stock returns by analyzing the relationship between a predictor variable and stock returns using advanced econometric methods.

+## Overview

+The R code in this repository is divided into several blocks that perform different tasks:

-In the first block of code, the function BIC is defined and used to determine the optimal order p of an autoregressive (AR) model by minimizing the Bayesian information criterion (BIC) on a dataset ts(m).
-The AR model is then fit using the dynlm package.
+1. **Bayesian Information Criterion (BIC) calculation**: This block defines the BIC function and uses it to determine the optimal order p of an autoregressive (AR) model by minimizing the BIC on a dataset `ts(m)`.
+The AR model is then fit using the `dynlm` package.

-In the second block of code, several intermediate steps are performed in preparation for performing a Bonferroni Q-test.
-These steps include:

-Estimating the standard error of the slope coefficient (se_beta) from a linear regression of y[-c(1:p)] on m[(p+1):(length(m)-1)].

-Calculating the first-order difference of the predictor variable m and assigning the result to y_3.

-Assigning the values of m without the last element to a new variable x_3_1.

-Setting up a matrix lagged_differences_matrix_2 to store lagged differences of m and the variables x_3_1 and y_3.

-Regressing y on the lagged differences and x_3_1 using lm and storing the coefficients in a variable psi_coeffcients.

-Calculating the residuals u and e from the two linear regressions performed in this step and their variances and covariance.

-Calculating the correlations cor and cor_new between u and e and y[-c(1:p)] and e, respectively.
+2. **Intermediate steps for Bonferroni Q-test**: This block performs several intermediate steps in preparation for the Bonferroni Q-test.
+These steps include estimating the standard error of the slope coefficient, calculating the first-order difference of the predictor variable, setting up a matrix to store lagged differences, and calculating residuals, variances, and covariance, among others.

-The Bonferroni Q-test is then performed in the third block of code using these intermediate values.
-The test is used to determine whether the slope coefficient beta of the linear regression of y[-c(1:p)] on m[(p+1):(length(m)-1)] is significantly different from 0.
-This can be used to test the hypothesis that the predictor variable m is related to the response variable y.
+3. **Bonferroni Q-test**: The final block of code performs the Bonferroni Q-test using the intermediate values calculated in the previous step.
+The test is used to determine whether the slope coefficient beta of the linear regression is significantly different from 0.
+This can be used to test the hypothesis that the predictor variable is related to the response variable (stock returns).

+## Getting Started

+To use the code in this repository, follow these steps:

+1. Ensure you have R installed on your system.
+2. Install the necessary R packages: `readxl`, `dynlm`, and `quantmod`.
+3. Clone this repository or download the R script.
+4. Modify the script to load your dataset by replacing the file name and sheet name in the `read_excel()` function.
+5. Run the script in your favorite R environment.

+## Results Interpretation

+The output of the Bonferroni Q-test will help you determine whether the predictor variable is related to the stock returns.
+If the test indicates a significant relationship, the variable can be considered predictive.
+Otherwise, it is not predictive.
+Additionally, a plot is generated to visualize the relationship between different values of rho and beta.

+Happy coding and stock return analysis!